'I'm so excited': 14yo Kiwi racing prodigy signs dream Formula 4 deal

 "It's going to be a bit different to what I'm used to driving but I'm really looking forward to the new challenge."

-Sharp has been racing carts since he was six and has been progressing up the ranks in single seater formula racing.
+Sharp has been racing karts since he was six and has been progressing up the ranks in single seater formula racing.

 He says his ultimate goal is to make it to Formula 1.